- Updated C.V. or Resume of Attorney Carl E. Person

 - Delivery trucks during rush hours instead of non-rush hours

 - Use of road by Pedicabs, horsedrawn carriages, and bicycles

 - Circling of cars to find parking

 - Circling of cars to avoid fines for "standing" or illegal parking

-Part III - Unintended or Secretly-Desired Consequences of Congestion Pricing
+Part VII - Unintended or Secretly-Desired Consequences of Congestion Pricing

 - More parking available so fewer parking tickets and congestion-related moving violations (offsetting the dollar gains with dollar losses)

 - Would keep vehicles in areas (particularly The Bronx) where respiratory diseases including asthma exist to a substantially greater extent than in lower Manhattan

 - Additional vehicles will pour in anyway, so that nothing changes except a tax on cars and trucks, increasing the cost of living for those persons